Diseases and conditionsHIV & AIDSMedical LaboratorySexually Transmitted Diseases - STDs

 Can CBC Test Detect HIV: What It Can and Cannot About HIV Infection

 When it comes to health screening and diagnosis, many people wonder if a CBC test can detect HIV infection.
-The Complete Blood Count is a common and valuable tool in medical diagnostics, but its role in identifying HIV infection is often misunderstood.
+What exactly Can CBC detect?
+This article explores CBC test, what information it provides, and how HIV infection is properly diagnosed.

-A hardworking lady came to me, in Helal Medical, complaining of constant tiredness and weakness, which she attributed to her demanding daily duties.
-I requested a Complete Blood Count (CBC).
-The test revealed she was anemic.
-This explained her symptoms, as anemia (low red blood cells count and low hemoglobin), reduces oxygen delivery in the body, causing fatigue.
+Anemia, which is a low red blood cells count and low hemoglobin, reduces oxygen delivery in the body.
+This condition causes fatigue.
 We discussed treatment options, and she felt hopeful knowing her condition was manageable.
 This case reminded me how important it is to look beyond surface complaints to find the true cause.

 What Is a CBC Test and When Is It Used?

-What Does a CBC Test Report Tell in General?
+What Does a CBC Test Report Tell?

 • Red blood cell count: Indicates oxygen-carrying capacity; low levels may suggest anemia.